sablier-labs/docs/docs/api/04-airdrops/03-envio/01-queries.md

 ---
 draft: true
 id: "queries"
-sidebar_position: 2
+sidebar_position: 1
 title: "Queries"
 ---

-Building on top of the [entity structure](/api/airdrops/the-graph/entities) defined earlier, here are some common GraphQL queries for fetching data from the Sablier subgraph.
+Building on top of the entity structure defined earlier, here are some common GraphQL queries for fetching data from the Sablier subgraph.

 ### Recent streams